Low Interest Rate Credit Cards

 In some cases, people with limited credit histories or lower incomes might find low rate credit cards to be a more accessible option due to their simplified structure and affordability.
 These cards are often associated with fewer perks, which can make them less risky for issuers and therefore potentially easier to qualify for.
 However, eligibility typically depends on the issuer’s requirements, such as minimum income thresholds and credit score criteria.

-Low rate credit cards generally appeal to budget-conscious people who prioritise managing costs over accessing premium features, such as earning rewards points.
+Low rate credit cards generally appeal to budget-conscious people (first time card users, students, pensioners) who prioritise managing costs over accessing premium features, such as earning rewards points.

 Their lower rates on purchase can help reduce the cost of borrowing compared to standard or premium cards.